MinaProtocol/mina/BRANCHING.md

   - Merging forward (when introducing features/fixes) is up this stack, but the place the change is introduced can be different (e.g. `compatible` for softfork features, `develop` for more experimental/next release).
 - Hard fork/Release:
   - Whenever a hard fork happens, the code in  `develop` is released.
 When this happens, the current `compatible` is entirely discarded and a new `compatible` gets created based off of `develop`
+  - `release/1.X.X` branches are made off of `compatible` and tagged with alpha and beta tags until the code is deemed stable, then the `release/1.X.X` branch is merged into `master` and given a stable tag.
+Whenever code is tagged, if anything is missing in in the upstream branches (compatible, develop) then the tagged branch is also merged back for consistency.
   - So after Berkeley release: `berkeley` branch will become the new `master`. `berkeley` will be removed from `proof-systems`. `develop` will be renamed into `compatible`.
 - `o1js-main`: compatible with testnet, but has latest `proof-systems` features so that they can be used in `o1js`
   - Contains mina changes from `rampup`